-Students who earn a Business Administration minor understand the relationships between marketing, quantitative theory, accounting, economic principles, and financial, human, and organizational management.
+Students who complete a Business Administration minor understand the relationships between marketing, quantitative theory, accounting, economic principles, and financial, human, and organizational management.

 |AC 205||Principles of Accounting-Financial||4|